 I belong to the Middleville United Methodist Church and am active in the church’s Praise Team, Worship Design Committee, Lady’s Liturgical Dance Group, Administrative Board, and I’m a Certified Lay Servant.

-I am also a Certified Pharmacy Technician.
+I was a Certified Pharmacy Technician for 16 years.
 I have studied other various healing modalities from other healers that I sometimes incorporate into my healing works.

 In my early years of youth, I was referred to as “Nurse Julie” because I was the child who always helped the other kids with their injuries and illnesses.
 The teachers would always send them to me for “caring assistance.”

 - I began my Reiki studies at the Great Lakes Retreat in Olivet, Michigan July of 2008, with Jan Atwood, Reiki Master/Teacher.